vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 <br>
 _S: What special device would you like to see GIMP on._

-**M:** This cool Microsoft thing ([Surface Studio PC](https://youtu.be/BzMLA8YIgG0)) where they have this hyped video online.
-It looks super slick, with touch and everything.
-An ad like Apple used to do them, in the past.
-Now Microsoft does that, which is a bit weird.
+**M:** This cool Microsoft thing ([Surface Studio PC](https://youtu.be/BzMLA8YIgG0)) where they have this hyped video online, where it looks super slick, with touch and everything.
+It's an ad like Apple used to do in the past, and now Microsoft does it, which is a bit weird.
 The official Microsoft youtube video makes you want to have one of these things.

 <br>